Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Incidence and Mortality

 Salivary gland tumors are a morphologically and clinically diverse group of neoplasms, which may present significant diagnostic and management challenges.
-These tumors are rare, with an overall incidence in the Western world of approximately 2.5 cases to 3.0 cases per 100,000 per year.[
+These tumors are rare, with an overall incidence in the Western world of approximately 2.5 to 3.0 cases per 100,000 people per year.[

 Carcinogenesis and Risk Factors